kornelillyes/EDM/README.md

 Or, by Shanon and some added margin, we can use feedback and the set point to turn the supply on and off, by having a maximum EDM pulse frequency, multiplying it by 5, taking our samples for feedback at this frequency, and again multiplying by around five times to get our switching frequency.
 Five is more or less practical, *theoretically*, we could do with 2.
 In practice, it's often not enough.
 But this way we waste less power at the cost of reduced EDM pulse frequency and increased switching frequency.
 Also, it's possible this idea would lead to problems with pulse ignition, this would have to be verified by testing.

-We can supplement the feedback by feedforwarding the coming pulses too, increasing response and stability.
+We can supplement the feedback by feedforwarding the coming pulses too, increasing response speed and stability.

 **Voltage**